AdaNora22/final_project_Math-261A/README.md

 Specifically, LLMs were used for:
 - Spelling, grammar, and clarity checks in written explanations
 - Minor code debugging and formatting assistance
+- Used for help with making correct formate for README.html file

 All primary ideas, modeling decisions, analytical direction, and interpretation of results were developed independently by the author based on coursework knowledge from Math 261A and Math 265.
 No external tools were used to design models, select methods, perform statistical inference, or draw substantive conclusions.